saymrwulf/zipline/notes.md

-2015-11-01T03:25:00 - Minor doc updates: linking to article on quantization (zipline) 2015-11-01T18:39:00 - Minor doc updates: linking to article on quantization (zipline) 2016-01-08T08:58:00 - Minor doc updates: linking to article on quantization (zipline)
+2015-11-01T03:25:00 - Minor doc updates: linking to article on quantization (zipline) 2015-11-01T18:39:00 - Minor doc updates: linking to article on quantization (zipline) 2016-01-08T08:58:00 - Minor doc updates: linking to article on quantization (zipline) 2016-01-08T03:08:00 - Implementing approach from a new paper read last night (zipline)